rpassas/EasyAnimator/README.md

 AnimationModelImpl: implementing concrete class

 The AnimationModel class is the interface for the AnimationModelImpl that sits at the core of the model.
-The implemenation holds listOfShapes for created shapes in a base state, listOfChanges holds the changes that will take place over the course of the animation, and the keys are held in a list and updated incrementally as a simple way to access shapes if needed that way.
-When the animation runs modified copies of the of shapes are returned via getShapesAtTick() where changes in listOfChanges dictate alterations to versions of shapes held in listOfShapes.
+The implemenation holds listOfShapes for created shapes in a base state, listOfChanges holds the changes that will take place over the course of the animation, and the keys are held in a list and updated incrementally as a simple way to access shapes if needed that way just within the model.
+When the animation runs, modified copies of the of shapes are returned via getShapesAtTick() where changes in listOfChanges dictate alterations to versions of shapes held in listOfShapes.

 ### Shapes in the Model